-There was 1 retiree reported with a survivor option and a survivor date of death.
-We assumed no benefit was payable to the survivor, and the member benefit already reflected the "pop-up," if any.
+There were 2 retirees reported with a survivor option and a survivor date of death.
+We assumed no benefit was payable to the survivor, and the member benefit already reflected the pop-up, if any.

-There were 23 retirees reported with a bounceback annuity and an unreasonable reduction factor.
+There were 26 retirees reported with a bounceback annuity and an unreasonable reduction factor.
 A factor of 0.80, 0.85 and 0.90 was assumed for the 100%, 75% and 50% joint and survivor annuity, respectively.

-There are 4 retirees reported with an accelerated benefit election, are younger than the accelerated age, and are missing accelerated benefit amount and end date.
+There were 4 retirees reported with an accelerated benefit election, are younger than the accelerated age, and are missing accelerated benefit amount and end date.
 Due to the small number of affected members, we did not modify the valuation data.

-There were retired members reported with a survivor option and an invalid or missing survivor gender (357 members) and/or survivor date of birth (300 members).
+There were retired members reported with a survivor option and an invalid or missing survivor gender (358 members) and/or survivor date of birth (302 members).
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.